Cassul/melbourne_code_club_go/Notes.md

   - Goroutines.
 Advaned stuff that is too hard to maintain for normal code.
     - Channels
     - Error groups?
+- Create types folder to represent those data structures and use them for parsing
+- Go through challenge
+x Print error if not enough arguments given x Maybe: Try indexing using goroutines.
+Benchmark. x Print the arguments to the program
+- Get help flags working
+- Listen for signal interupted and kill and tidily close out goroutines
+- Implement the loading using goroutines

+## Interface
+./search users _id 1

+dataset := os.Args[1:] // "users"
+field := os.Args[2] // "_id"

 ## Goal